SaschaZeGerman/loginbuddy/README.md

 The demo simulates a client, a social login provider (called 'FAKE') and uses Loginbuddy!

-The last page displays the type of message Loginbuddy would return to your application. (if you have used the web app demo client, copy the content, paste it into [JSONLINT](https://jsonlint.com) and click 'Validate JSON').
+The last page displays the type of message Loginbuddy would return to your application (if you have used the web app demo client, copy the content, paste it into [JSONLINT](https://jsonlint.com) and click 'Validate JSON' to make it look nice).

 Since the demo uses self-signed certificates, confirm the SSL security screens in your browser, three times, once per component.